tolidano/ai/STUDIO.md

 openvpn:
-took the free 2-connection setup (can replace with the community kylemanna version) had to fiddle with colima, but now works
+took the free 2-connection setup (can replace with the community kylemanna version) had to fiddle with colima (see above), but now works (not openvpn specific problem) running on phone and laptop

 unsorted:
 https://github.com/rishikanthc/Scriberr